DLR-RM/BlenderProc/CONTRIBUTING.md

     .. csv-table::
        :header: "Keyword", "Description"

        "param_a", "Used for this/means this.
 Type: type.
-Optional.
-Default value: value."
+Default: value.
+Available: some_value, value, another_value."
        "param_b", "Used for that/means that.
 Type: type.
-Range: [min, max]."
+Range: [min, max].
+Default: B."

      **Table for another part of config if needed**: